spring-attic/sagan/doc/getting-started-guides/sections.md

 # {!begin#bootstrap-starter-pom-disclaimer}
 TODO: mention that we're using Spring Bootstrap's [_starter POMs_](../gs-bootstrap-starter) here.

-> Note to experienced Maven users who don't use an external parent project: You can take it out later, it's just there to reduce the amount of code you have to write to get started.
+> Note to experienced Maven users who don't use an external parent project: You can take out the project later, it's just there to reduce the amount of code you have to write to get started.

 {!end#bootstrap-starter-pom-disclaimer}